Skip to main content

 Sources that matter for local businesses

 Google Business Profile matters, but differently for each AI.
-Your GBP information (name, address, hours, categories) feeds into Google's Knowledge Graph, which Gemini references directly.
-ChatGPT cannot access Google reviews and relies on Bing's index and third-party platforms like Yelp and Foursquare instead.
+Your GBP information (name, address, hours, categories) feeds Google's local systems.
+ChatGPT appears to rely more on Bing-indexed web pages, business websites, and third-party platforms like Yelp, Foursquare, BBB, and local guides, based on local search testing and citation studies.

 Review platforms like Yelp, Facebook, TripAdvisor, and industry-specific sites all contribute.
 AI systems read reviews at scale, analyzing sentiment and extracting signals about quality.